revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-47. Can a functional interface extend/inherit another interface?
+47.Can a functional interface extend/inherit another interface?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

 A functional interface cannot extend another interface with abstract methods as it will void the rule of one abstract method per functional interface.

 Example: